Louis Ferdinand, Prince of Prussia: Biography

 The prince was a popular figure.
 In 1968 Der Spiegel reported that in a survey of their readers by Quick magazine about who would be the most honorable person to become President of the Federal Republic of Germany, Louis Ferdinand, the only one of twelve candidates who was not a politician, won with 39.8% before Carlo Schmid and Ludwig Erhard.
 In a similar survey by the tabloid Bild, readers chose Louis Ferdinand by 55.6%.
 In an interview with Quick, the prince indicated that he might accept the presidency but would not relinquish his claim to the imperial or Prussian crowns.

+After German reunification, he arranged for Prussian King Frederick the Great to be reburied from the Christ Chapel at Hohenzollern Castle to the crypt chamber prepared by Frederick himself on the terrace of his Sanssouci Palace in Potsdam.
+Instead of complying with his last wish after his death, the king had been laid to rest in the Garrison Church, Potsdam next to his unloved father Frederick William I of Prussia in 1786.
+Both coffins were relocated during World War II and ended up in the prince's castle in what became West Germany.
+The prince had Frederick William I's coffin taken to the crypt of the Church of Peace, Potsdam because the Garrison Church had been destroyed in 1945.

+In interviews with C.L.
+Sulzberger for the book The Fall of Eagles, Louis Ferdinand expressed a deep sense of admiration for the informal bicycle monarchy and crowned republic style favored and used by the Dutch, Belgian, and Scandinavian royal families.
+Praising how vehicles carrying the King or Queen would stop and wait at traffic lights, Louis Ferdinand stated that if the House of Hohenzollern were ever restored to the German throne during his lifetime, this same informality was a quality he fully intended to emulate.

 Prince Ferdinand of Hohenzollern, a member of the senior Swabian branch of the Hohenzollern dynasty, Hohenzollern-Sigmaringen, is his godson.